 Mechanical Fasteners

+Shall be Wind-Lock Wind-Devil II or ULP-302 low-profile, high-density polypropylene washers.

-Shall be ADEXLOC for usage with steel studs or wood substrate.
-Screws must be galvanized or have an approved coating with tips designed to fasten to steel studs or wood studs.
+Screws must be galvanized or have an approved corrosion-resistant coating with thread patterns and tips designed to fasten into steel or wood studs, or masonry substrates.

-Shall be ADEXTEC for usage with substrate such as concrete or masonry.

 Transition Membrane

 Shall be a flexible, self-adhesive composite material tested for adhesion to itself and to Adex components.
-Suitable material includes Adex EIFS TAPE (4"-12" rolls) used with the appropriate primer or the A-FLEX SEALANT AND MESH.
-All other materials must be approved by Adex Systems Inc.
+Suitable Adex materials include HYDROFLEX FLASH, A-FLEX SEALANT AND MESH, Primerless EIFS TAPE (4"-12" rolls), or EIFS TAPE (4"-12" rolls) used with the appropriate primer.

+All other transition membranes must be approved by Adex Systems Inc.

 PVC trims (if necessary):

 Shall meet ASTM-D1784 standards for exterior use.